Alipsa/gade/README.md

 run selected text, ctrl + enter execution of current line or selected text, see variables created, syntax highlighting for XML, SQL, Java, Groovy, Javascript etc.
-It also has wizards to create Groovy applications or Libraries and of course, integrated support for git and maven making it a very convenient development environment for analytics and data science.
+It also has wizards to create Groovy applications or Libraries and of course, integrated support for git and gradle making it a very convenient development environment for analytics and data science.

 ![Screenshot](https://raw.githubusercontent.com/perNyfelt/gade/master/docs/Screenshot.png "Screenshot")